KaspaSilver/Pi-5-Solo-Mining-Kaspa/README.md

 ```
 export PATH="$PATH:/usr/loc/go/bin"
 ```
-Save what you just entered by clicking CTRL + O Restart your Pi Device
+Save what you just entered by clicking CTRL + S Restart your Pi Device

 Go into your terminal again and enter this command